YiTaoMa/HotDesking/README.md

     - After the installation, how they compile or run the code?
 3. Execution examples
     - You could provide examples of execution with code and screenshots
+4. Function Notes:
+   - For Login: Depend on employee's role, login as employee or admin (see different function).
+   - Register only for Employee not Admin.
+   - To test Employee function, use Username: test AND Password: test
+   - To test Admin, use Username: admin AND Password: admin
+   - Lock down: Period of operation.
+So, no date check.
+If a seat is locked down.
+All booking records AND corresponding Whitelist records for this locked downed seat will be canceled/deleted.
+   - Admin can achieve COVID-19 lockdown AND COVID-19 condition by manually lockdown selected seats.
+   - Deactivate Account: If an employee account is deactivated, this employee can not log in/reset password/ booking/manage booking,etc. Can not do all activities/operations.
+   - If a normal employee become admin then we still keep their previously booking records, but he/she can not make any operation related to employee (booking/manage booking,etc).
+   - Account deleted: If an account has been deleted, all records in Booking and Whitelist will also been deleted if have any.
+5. Database notes:
+   - Whitelist: If Booking table have a record inserted, Whitelist table also insert same record automatically, but the date column is increment 1 day.
+Purpose is to prevent the user to book the same sit that has been booked previously.
+   So, it is to check which seat the user can not book at each date.
+   - Modify Whitelist record is un-necessary!
+If record changed in the Whitelist, will impact the function.
+DO NOT MODIFY IT.

+   - (IMPORTANT!)
+So, For function: "Admin can manually change the Whitelist".
+   It is actually change the Seat table (Seats that is locked down) in the database instead of Whitelist table in the database.

 other things you could add: